jinghuazhao/FM-pipeline/README.md

 finemap  | .snp/.config | The top SNPs with largest log10(BF) and top configurations as with their log10(BF) JAM      | .jam/.top | the posterior summary table and top models containing selected SNPs

-It is helpful to examine directions of effects together with the correlation of them, e.g., for use with finemap, the code [here](files/finemap-check.R) is now embedded in the pipeline.
+It is helpful to examine directions of effects together with the correlation of them, e.g., for use with finemap, the code here](files/finemap-check.R) is now embedded in the pipeline.

 ## EXAMPLES

 We use GWAS on 2-hr glucose level as reported by the MAGIC consortium, Saxena, et al. (2010).
-The data is obtained as follows,
+The GWAS summary data is obtained as follows,
 ```
 wget ftp://ftp.sanger.ac.uk/pub/magic/MAGIC_2hrGlucose_AdjustedForBMI.txt
 gzip -f MAGIC_2hrGlucose_AdjustedForBMI.txt